Laurentiuq/ProiectMDS/README.md

 quiz app, login or register, select "join a quiz" and take as many quizzes as you feel like in order to better your understanding of the subject.
 The quizzes can either have generic questions that are meant to test your general knowledge about the basic concepts of that certain subject, or they can include questions from past exams.
-With this app we hope to improve our users grades and make them happy!😊
+With this app we hope to improve our users' grades and make them happy!😊

 ## [App demo](https://youtu.be/4fbnvrg93LQ)